MichaelGrafnetter/DSInternals/.github/README.md

 2. *Unblock* the ZIP file, using either the *Properties dialog* or the `Unblock-File` cmdlet.
 If you fail to do so, all the extracted DLLs will inherit this attribute and PowerShell will refuse to load them.
 3. Extract the *DSInternals* directory to your PowerShell modules directory, e.g. *C:\Windows\system32\WindowsPowerShell\v1.0\Modules\DSInternals* or *C:\Users\John\Documents\WindowsPowerShell\Modules\DSInternals*.
 4. (Optional) If you copied the module to a different directory than advised in the previous step, you have to manually import it using the `Import-Module` cmdlet.

+### Commando VM
+The DSInternals PowerShell module is part of FireEye's [Commando VM](https://github.com/fireeye/commando-vm), the Windows-based alternative to Kali Linux.

 ### NuGet Packages